Amazon Will Pay Developers With the Most Engaging Alexa Skills

 The engagement would only be short with a bad developer.
 The loop should go: "oh I want you to.." *pause* "please wait while updating user profile for your new level of interaction" *pause* "sorry about that.
 Oh you are so strong..."

-Alexa Skill Store is Shit and So is Amazon (Score:2, Interesting)
+Alexa Skill Store is Shit and So is Amazon (Score:3, Interesting)

 I submitted a skill.
 They strung me along for about 4 months asking for pointless tweaks while changing the acceptable encryption schemes, etc. At the end of all that they finally said "Some skills will never be accepted" and ended it there.
 No way to follow up.

 Quick check of the dev forums and there are plenty of similar tales.
 The reason why?
 Whatever the skill was eventually became part of core functionality, or another large company released something identical shortly thereafter.
-My particular skill wo
+My particular skill wound up in core.

+You know, I get it.
+Maybe you don't want to reveal your road map.
+But don't string people along for months knowing you have no intention of ever approving.
+I've had plenty of ideas for skills since, but I'm never going near it again.
+Fuck those guys.

 I don't like voice interfaces.
-(Score:3)
+(Score:4, Interesting)

 The voice interface, while looks good in science fiction as it is an easy way to push the plot along.
 However these devices such as Alexa, are often getting in my way of instant data.
 As someone who keep my phone silent and my PC on mute I find getting info from a keyboard, or with gestures on a good interface, is much better to get info.
 Plus other people don't have to hear me ask silly questions or bore listing to the answers.

+The problem with designing for disabilities, is there are so many disabilities to design for.
+They are people who are mute, and deaf who cannot utilize the features as well.
+That said if you are a quadriplegic, they are still a number of pointer devices options, eye tracking, chin joystick...
+Which allows them to operate a computer, more efficiently then with voice interface.

 Finally a reason to write one.
-(Score:2)
+(Score:3)

 Hello computer (Score:2)